Oia20/BuildFailureAutoDebugger/README.md

 # Automatic Build Error Debugging with AI (greptile) assistance.
 This project uses Greptile to automatically debug build errors whenever they occur.

+## Use case
+Codebase context can be very important for solving build errors, so I thought this was the perfect place to implement the Greptile API.

 ## How it works
 1. The developer adds this step to their github action workflow, this step sends a post request with their credentials and repo to the server.
 ```yaml